 Any course with a “W” or “WF” is considered as hours attempted.
 Students should be aware that excessive withdrawals from classes could result in the loss of financial aid at some point in future semesters due to the 67% quantitative standard for SAP.

 For more information on our withdrawal policy, please click here.

 When courses with grades of D, F, or WF are repeated with a C or higher grade, the unsatisfactory grades and course attempts will not be included in the calculation of the GPA (qualitative).
 However, courses with grades of D, F, or WF that are later repeated are counted in total number of hours attempted (quantitative).

 Students who have earned a baccalaureate degree from an accredited institution are eligible to apply for financial assistance.
 The maximum eligibility will be 245 attempted credit hours (150% of the minimum degree requirement plus an additional 60 hours).

 Satisfactory Academic Progress, as well as students who receive all Ws, Fs, or WFs, will be evaluated at the end of each semester.

 Students on Financial Aid Suspension will be notified if they are eligible for appeal to the SAP Appeals Committee.
 An appeal must be based on specific extenuating circumstances.
 Examples may include but are not limited to death of a relative, an injury or illness of the student, or other extenuating circumstances.
 There is a formal request form that must be completed along with a statement explaining the extenuating circumstances.
 Documentation supporting the extenuating circumstances must also be submitted.
 In addition, the SAP Appeals Form and SAP Academic Plan Form must be submitted.

-The required Satisfactory Academic Progress Appeal form, along with all supporting documentation, must be sent to the [email protected]create new email.
+The required Satisfactory Academic Progress Appeal form, along with all supporting documentation, must be sent to the [email protected].